kalyani-ks/AWS-S3-to-Redshift-ETL-Pipeline/EventBride/crawler-rule.md

 ```

 * While  creating both rules select input transformer in  the target input.
-* Configure  `input transformer` with the following,
+* Configure  `input transformer` with the following:
   **Input path**
 ```json
 {